Initial Coin Offering

 There are two purposes of using initial coin offerings:

-- Crypto Coins – Create a new coin which is different to Bitcoin and has it’s own unique feature.
+- Crypto Coins – Create a new coin which is different to Bitcoin and has its own unique feature and blockchain.

 Examples of the two types of Initial Coin Offerings

 So now you know that you can create a new crypto currency or token – for it being a coin or it being a share out of a project.
 But let us examine some examples to make the whole a little bit more clear!